stevenhankin/car-pool/README.md

 This application is my capstone project for the [Udacity Cloud Developer Nanodegree](https://www.udacity.com/course/cloud-developer-nanodegree--nd9990)

+As a user, you can login and register your car for loaning purposes to the eMarket-Place.

 It demonstrates
 * AWS
   * Lambdas (serverless functions)